rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 # Achieving High Accuracy Timekeeping {#achieving-high-accuracy-timekeeping}

-The pps-client daemon is implemented as a [proportional-integral (PI) controller](https://en.wikipedia.org/wiki/PID_controller) (a.k.a. a Type 2 Servo) with proportional and integral feedback provided each second but with the value of the integral feedback adjusted once per minute.
+The pps-client daemon is implemented as a [proportional-integral (PI) controller](https://en.wikipedia.org/wiki/PID_controller) (a.k.a. type 2 Servo) with proportional and integral feedback provided each second but with the value of the integral feedback adjusted once per minute.
 The PI controller model provides a view of time synchronization as a linear feedback system in which gain coefficients can be adjusted to provide a good compromise among stability, transient response and amount of noise introduced in the error signal.

 The error signal is the time difference between the one-second interval provided by a PPS signal and the length of the second reported by the system clock.
 The noise of concern is the second-to-second variation in time reported by the system because of the corresponding variation of system delay in responding to the PPS interrupt.
 This variable component of the delay, referred to as jitter, is a combination of clock oscillator jitter, PPS signal jitter and system latency in responding the the interrupt.